 As World War II progressed, it became apparent that a face-to-face conference between Allied leaders was needed.
-The results of the Tehran Conference in 1943 showed just how effective these conferences could be in determining Allied strategy.
+The primary outcome of the Tehran Conference in 1943 showed just how effective these conferences could be in determining Allied strategy.

 Early on in World War II, the situation was looking grim for the Allies.
 With France capitulating, Britain forced off mainland Europe, and the Soviet Union backpedaling towards the Russian interior, the German military seemed unstoppable.